 Please note that student athletes did not lose their National Collegiate Athletic Association (NCAA) eligibility as a result of these decisions.
-However, these decisions do not affect the process of required pre-participation forms and documentation.
-All student-athletes are required to complete the necessary NCAA Compliance/Athletic Training/Sports Information elements prior to engaging in sport-related activities.
+However, these decisions did not affect the process of required pre-participation forms and documentation.
+All student-athletes were required to complete the necessary NCAA Compliance/Athletic Training/Sports Information elements prior to engaging in sport-related activities.

 Also note that because preseason for fall sports was canceled, all student-athletes returned to campus with the general student population.
 Because winter sport competition was suspended for the fall semester, all student-athletes left campus at the same time as the general student population in November.
 (See Section I. A for more information about modifications to UNE's academic calendar for 2020-21.)
+Even while intercollegiate competition was not possible, our coaches and athletics staff worked hard to ensure meaningful experiences for our athletic teams, including intrasquad scrimmages.